NetLogo/Goo-Extension/README.md

  * For now, requires the full app (not applet or embedding) because it uses org.nlogo.app stuff.
 (It's fixable, but not trivially.)
  * Do all primitives work with all widget types?
 Don't know, haven't tested.
- * The format of the strings you pass to `goo:add` isn't documented yet.
-You can grab examples from any NetLogo model file.
  * `goo:add` requires a `goo:recompile` afterwards for at least some widget types (buttons yes, notes no).
 This could be improved.
  * ...?